quickwit-oss/quickwit/docs/introduction.md

 Quickwit is a distributed search engine designed from the ground up to offer cost-efficiency and high reliability on large data sets.

-Quickwit is particularly well-suited for dealing with large, immutable datasets and a low average QPS$^1$.
-Its benefits are most apparent in a multi-tenancy or multi-index setting.
+Quickwit is particularly well-suited for dealing with large, immutable datasets and relatively low average QPS$^1$.
+Its benefits are most apparent in multi-tenancy or multi-index settings.

 Common use cases for Quickwit include: